 As I mentioned earlier I stayed away from the pastels and went with the rich jewel tones so that they would pop agains the white pottery and mantel.
-Mixed in with my store bought pumpkins I found hand made one-of-a-kind pumpkins in all sizes for Lizz and Pipp.
+Mixed in with my store bought pumpkins I found hand made one-of-a-kind velvet pumpkins in all sizes for Lizz and Pipp.
 Lizz assembles each one of these by hand and uses REAL pumpkin and gourd stems, luxurious quality velvets and even adorns some with real feathers.

-I’m sure there will be more pumpkins to add to my collection.
+I’m sure there will be more velvet pumpkins to add to my collection.
 As I come across colors and sizes I don’t have I will gobble them up.
 My colorful pumpkin patch will stay up on the mantel until mid November and then possibly make a move to the dining table for a Thanksgiving dinner tablescape.

 Bo knows “No”

 On a non decor related note we have a new member in the Freling-Brown Family.
 I’d like to introduce you all to Bo Brown.
 If you follow along on my Instagram story page then you’ve seen snippets of our sweet lab mix rescue.
 He loves to chew and the slipcover on the left chair is chewed but hidden by the table!
 He’s adopted the nickname Busy Bo because he never sits still.
 We’re not sure if Bo has ever seen a camera so when the shutter clicks started he froze.
-You can just imagine how much Bo would love these pumpkins to play with but THEY ARE OFF LIMITS!
+You can just imagine how much Bo would love these velvet pumpkins to play with but THEY ARE OFF LIMITS!

 Before interior design took over my life, hand painting furniture and home accessories was my main source of income.
 All year round I would spend hours upon hours in my studio painting and assembling my hand made creations and then packing them all up for the art and craft show circuit.
 It was grueling and an outdoor festival’s success was determined by Mother Nature.
 Since then, I have been an activist for handmade- especially Made in the USA.
 That’s one reason why I fell in love with Lizz and Pip.
-If you like her work, please go show her some LOVE.
+If you like her velvet pumpkins, please go show her some LOVE.